 Any solar energy you don’t use goes back to the electrical grid.
 Utility companies measure your excess solar energy through net metering.
 When you install solar panels on your home, your excess energy is measured and applied to you in the form of credits.
 These credits will offset your total energy expenditure.

 Solar technology is making it possible to give us an energy source that’s abundant and clean.
 By relying on renewable sources for our energy production, we can substantially minimize our carbon footprint and maximize the amount of money we save.
-Installing a home solar panel system lets you benefit from these advantages.
+Solar panel installation for your home can provide you with these benefits.

 Have any questions or want to receive a free solar panel quote?